top of page

 • Non-invasive and easy to use – anywhere, anytime

-• The filter inside the mask captures disease-causing viruses and bacteria from the lungs
+• The filter inside the mask captures disease-causing viruses and bacteria from the entire respiratory tract

 • After use, the filter can be quickly and easily transferred into the buffer tube for molecular testing